t-regx/t-regx.github.io/docs/match-details.md

 ## Matched text

-There are 6 similar ways to get the value of a matched occurrence:
+There are 6 similar ways to get the value of the matched occurrence.

 ```php
 pattern('[A-Z][a-z]+')->match('I like Trains')->map(function (Match $match) {